Why a separate page for lecturers?

 Here are some key resources particularly relevant to lecturers:

 - The FAUW Lecturers Committee provides input to the FAUW Board on lecturer-specific issues.
-The details of some of these issues are addressed in FAUW blog posts.
+The committee also regularly writes about lecturer-related issues on the FAUW blog.

 - The Academic Freedom & Tenure (AF&T) Committee provides confidential support to individual members with workplace issues of all kinds.